Eugene Broxton: Arrest, trials and appeals

 Two days after his attack on the Dockens couple, Broxton was arrested by police officers in Houston, who had been looking for him after they had found his fingerprints in the apartment and car of Stuckwisch.
 He was charged with three capital murders and two attempted capital murders, and put before a jury trial in Harris County.
 Waylon Dockens, who by this point still had a bullet lodged in his neck, testified at his trial, positively identifying him as the man who had attacked him and killed his wife.
 The following year, Broxton was found guilty of the Dockens murder and sentenced to death following a two-hour deliberation by the jury.
 The charges in the other murders were dropped, and since Broxton was given the death sentence, prosecutors indicated they wouldn't try him for the rest.

 Over the following years, Broxton unsuccessfully tried to appeal his convictions to the Court of Criminal Appeals on several occasions, arguing under the double jeopardy clause that juries shouldn't have been notified of his other suspected murders by the prosecutors at the hearings for the Dockens killing.
-His requests were denied multiple times until 2000, when a Harris County federal judge ruled that race-based testimony should be considered inadmissable.
+His requests were denied multiple times until 2000, when a Harris County federal judge ruled that race-based testimony should be considered inadmissible.
 As the attorney general presiding over his original 1992 trial, John Comyn, had allowed a psychologist who claimed that race should play a factor in sentencing testify, the Supreme Court of Texas ruled that Broxton, along with four other convicts, should be granted new hearings.
 In 2003, Broxton was brought before a new jury trial but was found guilty and resentenced to death a second time.

 Status

-As of July 2021, Eugene Broxton remains on death row at the Allan B. Polunsky Unit, awaiting execution.
+As of February 2024, Eugene Broxton remains on death row at the Allan B. Polunsky Unit, awaiting execution.